Arizona town reeling over loss of firefighters in blaze

 The precise circumstances of the tragedy remained under investigation.

-Additional reporting by Brad Poole and David Schwartz; Writing by Steve Gorman; Editing by Dina Kyriakidou, Paul Simao and Lisa Shumaker
+Additional reporting by Brad Poole and David Schwartz; Writing by steve Gorman; Editing by Dina Kyriakidou and Paul Simao